Doriantorres13/Pizza-Sales/README.md

 4. Key Insights
 - Peak sales hours, popular pizza categories, and sizes were identified, helping to optimize inventory and marketing strategies.
-- The analysis of top and bottom-performing pizzas provided insights into customer preferences, allowing for better menu          planning.
+- Analyzing top and bottom-performing pizzas provided insights into customer preferences, allowing for better menu          planning.
 - Understanding average order values and pizzas per order can aid in pricing strategies and promotional offers.

 Conclusion:

-This project demonstrates how SQL and Tableau can be effectively used together to analyze sales data and derive actionable insights.
-The visualization of data through a dashboard not only enhances understanding but also aids in decision-making processes for business growth and customer satisfaction.
+This project demonstrates how SQL and Tableau can effectively analyze sales data and derive actionable insights.
+Visualizing data through a dashboard not only enhances understanding but also aids in decision-making processes for business growth and customer satisfaction.